MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Maintaining Forest Algebra Formulas under Updates

-After the insertion we have that $\numleaves{\Psi_v}$ is increased by 1 and $\fbalance(\Psi_v)$ is at most increased by $\height(\Psi_v)$, as the insertion can only increase $| (w)|$ by one for each ancestor of the inserted node.
-We remind that all rotations performed by the insertion algortihm can only decrease $\fbalance(\Psi_v)$. \end{proof}
+After the insertion we have that $\numleaves{\Psi_v}$ is increased by 1 and $\fbalance(\Psi_v)$ is at most worsened by $\height(\Psi_v)$, as the insertion can only worsen $| (w)|$ by at most one for each ancestor $w$ of the inserted node.
+We remind that all rotations performed by the insertion algorithm can only improve $\fbalance(\Psi_v)$.
+Altogether, the equation of the invariant still holds true, as $\deficit(v)$ shrinks by one while the right side of the equation in the invariant cannot shrink.
+The value $\fbalance(\Psi_v)$ can be worsened by at most $\height(\Psi_v)$, which is absorbed by the increment of $\numleaves{\Psi_v}$. \end{proof}